Childhood Bob PappasBob Pappas is a retired Marine. He has learned about the source of Real Peace and shares it with you here.

 “The Lord bless you, and keep you: The Lord make his face shine upon you, and be gracious unto you: The Lord lift up his countenance upon you, and give you peace.”

 Living In Christ introduction

-The “scribe” (as he was once called), of this finite discussion of peace served 30 years in the Marine Corps including two combat tours in Vietnam.
+The “scribe” of this finite discussion of peace served 30 years in the Marine Corps including two combat tours in Vietnam.
 He flew just under five hundred missions and on one occasion was shot down.
 During that ordeal he made a commitment to God that if his life was spared he would serve Him.
 Although his part of the bargain has been imperfect, this website with its “witnessessing” products is, among other things a part of that commitment.
 The profits from sale of these products will be used to sustain and advance the “Real Peace” movement.